 7 Ways to Use Technology to Care for Your Soul, Mind, & Body

 There are many ways we can use the power of technology to help us with self care:

 29. Stop Staring

-I got this idea from a therapist who found that creating a similar set up to the way he sat with clients in his office worked well online.
+I got this idea from a therapist who found that creating a similar set up to the way he sat with clients in his office worked well online and helped avoid Zoom fatigue.
 In his office he positions his chair diagonally at an angle from his patient.

 We make eye contact with each other periodically during a conversation; we’re not usually sitting super close, face-to-face directly staring at one other.
 Turn your laptop (or other device) at an angle so you’re not facing your screen directly head on.
 I’ve been doing this with all my client sessions and find it helps mimic an in-person set up and is less tiring.